-- 45' in height requires a 71.25' side yard setback - (d) Living Area.
+- 30' in height requires a 37.5' side yard setback - 35' in height requires a 43.75' side yard setback - 40' in height requires a 57.5' side yard setback - 45' in height requires a 71.25' side yard setback - (d) Living Area.
 The living area of a one-story single family structure shall be greater than two thousand (2,000) square feet.
 The living area of a single family structure of two or more stories shall be greater than two thousand five hundred (2,500) square feet and the first floor living area of such structures shall be greater than one thousand five hundred (1,500) square feet.
 This requirement for minimum living area shall not apply to a building in existence for which a valid building permit was issued on or before July 10, 1972, except that no existing building of this description shall be modified so as to decrease its heated living area. - (e) Corner Lot Vision Triangle.
-On any corner lot where a front or side yard is required or provided, no structure, hedge or other obstruction shall be placed so as to interfere with clear vision from one street, road or highway to the other across the corner.

-- (f) Application.
+On any corner lot where a front or side yard is required or provided, no structure, hedge or other obstruction shall be placed so as to interfere with clear vision from one street, road or highway to the other across the corner. - (f) Application.
 The provisions of this Chapter governing structures having thirteen thousand (13,000) square feet or more of living area are applicable as follows: - (i) to all new structures constructed after February 13, 2006; - (ii) to any buildings or structure modification which is commenced after February 13, 2006; - (iii) to the completion of any part of a structure which was unfinished on February 13, 2006.

-(5) MINIMUM LOT REQUIREMENTS (Amended 4/10/2023)
+(5) MINIMUM LOT REQUIREMENTS

-(a) Lot not abutting lake.
-No lot shall be modified, including but not limited to by way of a lot line adjustment, and no new lot shall be created, which is not abutting any lake unless such lot shall have an average width of not less than two hundred (200) feet and shall contain at least five (5) acres.

-(b) Lot abutting lake.
-No lot shall be modified, including but not limited to by way of a lot line adjustment, and no new lot shall be created, which is abutting any lake unless such lot shall have an average width of not less than one hundred fifty (150) feet for each lake on which the lot abuts and shall meet the minimum requirements as to lake frontage and area set forth in Section 6.6.
+- (a) Lot not abutting lake.
+No Structure shall be erected, enlarged or altered on any lot not abutting upon any lake unless such lot shall have an average width of not less than two hundred (200) feet and shall contain at least five (5) acres. - (b) Lot abutting Lake.
+No structure shall be erected, enlarged or altered on any lot abutting upon any lake unless such lot shall have an average width of not less than one hundred fifty (150) feet for each lake on which the lot abuts and shall meet the minimum requirements as to lake frontage and area set forth in Section 6.6.